Despite Opposition, Philly's Fair Workweek Bill Set to Pass

 Broke in Philly, a collaborative reporting project on solutions to poverty and the city’s push towards economic justice.
 Follow us at @BrokeInPhilly.NBC10 is one of 19 news organizations producing

-They crammed into Philadelphia City Council chambers Thursday afternoon, carrying signs and rallying for a new bill that would guarantee thousands of hourly workers more predictable schedules and stable wages.
+Philadelphia City Council will vote Thursday morning on a fair workweek bill that would affect some 130,000 hourly workers in the service and hospitality industries.

-“I’m just one of 130,000 Philadelphians experiencing stress in our lives due to our work schedules," former Target employee Madison Marty said.
+“I’m just one of 130,000 Philadelphians experiencing stress in our lives due to our work schedules," former Target employee Madison Nardy said.

-A single mother, Marty said she has been forced to borrow money and miss bill payments because of her inconsistent paychecks.
+The daughter of a single mother, Nardy knows what how it feels to borrow money and miss bill payments because of inconsistent paychecks.

 "I was naive to conditions of the service industry," she said.